 Learning how to clean the air ducts in your home can save you a lot of money.
-Although this isn’t a necessary household task, it is something you should consider as a homeowner, especially if you suspect that your ducts are clogged or infested with any vermin and mold.
+Although this isn’t a necessary household task, it is something you should consider as a homeowner, especially if you suspect that your ducts are clogged or infested with any vermin or bugs in air ducts and mold.
 Some homeowners even notice that cleaning the ducts regularly helps reduce the dust that accumulates throughout the home and improves indoor air quality.

 How to Clean Your Air Ducts at Home On Your Own